Job market monitor - a deep dive

 CURRENT READINGS

 • Unemployment rate in EU is at 6% (VERY LOW for the region) and 4.3% in US (LOW).
-US data also shows 178k gains in non-farm payrolls (SOLID) and initial jobless claims at 200k (LOW).
-Looking at future plan, EU expected hiring runs at 93.2% (VERY LOW) - which continued to trend down recently, both in the past quarter (-5.8 points) and last month (-4.0 points) - while US job openings are moving up (by -56k)QoQ down (by -56k)MoM
+US data also shows 172k gains in non-farm payrolls (SOLID) and initial jobless claims at 226k (LOW).
+Looking at future plan, EU expected hiring runs at 95.4% (LOW), which been volatile, going down (by -3.1 points) in the quarter and up (by 2.1 points) last month, while US job openings continues to trend up ( up (by 731k) QoQ, up fast (by 731k) MoM)

-Overall, the EU job market looks mixed - employment shows a blend of resilience and cooling - while the US job market is strong: employment is running hot with robust job creation and historically low claims.
+Overall, the EU job market looks robust - employment remains healthy and stable - while the US job market is strong: employment is running hot with robust job creation and historically low claims.